dgroomes/macos-playground/README.md

      20:59:39: The 'PATH' environment variable is set to:
      20:59:39: /usr/bin:/bin:/usr/sbin:/sbin
      ```
-   * Interesting, the PATH is much shorter than when I ran the program from the shell.
-Why is that?
+   * The PATH is much shorter than when I ran the program from the shell because of the `loginwindow` process.
+See [this
+     StackExchange answer](https://apple.stackexchange.com/a/243946) for more details.
 10. Next, try running the `InspectExtendedAttributes` program
    * ```shell
      swift run InspectExtendedAttributes /Applications/Visual\ Studio\ Code.app/